Kong/docs.konghq.com/app/_hub/kong-inc/request-size-limiting/index.md

       default: "`128`"
       datatype: integer
       value_in_examples: 128
       description: Allowed request payload size in megabytes.
-Default: `128` (128000000 Bytes).
+Default is `128` megabytes (128000000 bytes).
     - name: size_unit
       required: true
       default: "`megabytes`"
       datatype: string
-      description: Size unit can be set either in `bytes`, `kilobytes`, or `megabytes` (default). **Note:** This configuration is only supported in Kong Enterprise 1.3 and above, and may eventually extend to Kong Gateway (OSS).
+      description: Size unit can be set either in `bytes`, `kilobytes`, or `megabytes` (default).
+This configuration is only supported in Kong Enterprise 1.3 and above, and may eventually extend to Kong Gateway (OSS).
     - name: require_content_length
       required: false
       default: false
       datatype: boolean
       value_in_examples: false
       description: Set to `true` to ensure a valid `Content-Length` header exists before reading the request body.
-Default: `false`.

 ---